ajs-voices/the-first-vestige/scenes/038-fucking-magic.md

 I sighed and Dev shook his head.
 "They'll be fine Nox.
 Just find what's missing."

 "I know what's missing.
 Danger, excitement, my life.
 Knowing I was making a difference."
 I said knowing that none of that would make Dev happy.
 I knew what made me happy.
 Drake had said it, 'saving people is what you do.'
 And for too long I was trying to hide in the real world.
 I couldn't be that person anymore than Sage could stop hacking things.
 I knew he wasn't straight up legal like his father said he was.
-There was no way possible, the Wicked Truth was straight as an arrow.
+There was no way possible the Wicked Truth was straight as an arrow.
 And Adam...

 Dev sighed.
 "You think too much."